 Katherine Kerschen.
 I am a Ph.D. student pursuing a dual-title degree in German Applied Linguistics and Language Science.
 I received my B.A. in German, Psychology, and Applied Linguistics from Washington University in St. Louis in 2010 and my M.A. in Applied Linguistics from the Technische Universitaet Dortmund in 2013.
 My main research interests are psycholinguistics, vocabulary acquisition, and foreign language pedagogy.

 Alison Kelly.
 I am an undergraduate student at Penn State, studying Agricultural Science and Philosophy with a minor in German.
 I have been a member of Dr. Jackson’s research lab since Spring 2017.
-This Summer 2018, I will be traveling to Braunschweig, Germany to conduct research at the Braunschweig Technische Universitaet under the advising of Dr. Holger Hopp through the PIRE research program.
-My project will look at the effects of cognate status and how that influences linguistic interference in L2 processing.
+This Summer 2018, I traveled to Braunschweig, Germany to conduct research at the Braunschweig Technische Universitaet under the advising of Dr. Holger Hopp through the PIRE research program.
+My project looked at the effects of cognate status and how that influences linguistic interference in L2 processing.

 Christine Gardner.
 I graduated with my Ph.D. in German Applied Linguistics in 2016.
 While at Penn State, I focused on research involving second language acquisition, phonetics, phonology, and prosody.
 Before coming to Penn State, I earned my M.A. degree in Language Acquisition and Teaching (specializing in German) as well as a Certificate in Teaching English to Speakers of Other Languages at Brigham Young University in Provo, Utah.
 My current research focuses on durational differences in clear and conversational speech styles in L1 and L2 German.